double16/grails-saucelabs-demo/README.md

 grails-saucelabs-demo
 =====================

-Demonstration of Grails functional testing using Geb and Sauce Labs
+Demonstration of Grails functional testing using Geb and Sauce Labs.